Ursula (The Little Mermaid)

-Ursula is a fictional character who appears as the main antagonist in Walt Disney Pictures' 28th animated feature film The Little Mermaid (1989).
-Voiced by American actress Pat Carroll, Ursula is a villainous sea witch who offers a mermaid princess named Ariel a temporary opportunity to become human so that she may earn the love of Prince Eric within three days.
-However, Ursula is, in fact, determined to sabotage Ariel's chances so that she can ultimately usurp King Triton's position as ruler of the oceans.
+Ursula is a fictional character who appears in Walt Disney Pictures' animated film The Little Mermaid (1989).
+Voiced by actress Pat Carroll, Ursula is a villainous Cecaelian sea witch who offers mermaid princess Ariel a temporary opportunity to become human so that she may earn the love of Prince Eric within three days.
+However, Ursula is determined to sabotage Ariel's chances in order to usurp King Triton's position as ruler of the oceans.

 Created by directors and screenwriters Ron Clements and John Musker, Ursula is based on the sea witch character who appears in the 1837 fairy tale "The Little Mermaid" by Hans Christian Andersen.
-However, her minor role was greatly expanded into that of a much more prominent villain for the film.
+However, unlike the minor role of the character in the fairy tale, Ursula's role was greatly expanded into a much more prominent villain for the film.
 Disney had struggled to cast Ursula for a year, during which the role was well sought after by several coveted television actresses at the time.
 Clements and Musker disagreed with lyricist Howard Ashman about who should voice the character.
 While the directors had written the role with Bea Arthur in mind, Ashman intended to offer it to soap opera star Joan Collins; both actresses rejected the part.
 When Ashman cast his second choice, Broadway actress Elaine Stritch, as Ursula, both stage veterans disagreed about the manner in which Ursula's song "Poor Unfortunate Souls" would be performed, and Pat Carroll was finally hired to replace Stritch after Ashman fired her.
 Deepening her own voice for the role, Carroll based her performance on a combination of Shakespearean actresses and car salespeople.

 Animated by Ruben A. Aquino, Ursula's original design was inspired by several different sea creatures, including manta rays and scorpion fish, before Clements finally decided to base the character on an octopus; her number of tentacles was reduced from eight to six for financial reasons.
 Ursula's appearance was also inspired by American actor and drag queen Divine.
 When The Little Mermaid was first released in 1989, Ursula was immediately embraced as one of Disney's best villains, and continues to be ranked highly among the studio's greatest by the media.
 Praised for being humorous and frightening, the character has garnered positive reviews from film critics, some of whom dubbed her Disney's strongest villain in decades.
 Meanwhile, Carroll's performance has garnered similar acclaim to the point that the role has eclipsed her previous body of work, ultimately becoming virtually synonymous with the character.